RichardLitt/generator-standard-readme/app/templates/readme.md

 <% } %><% if (prs) { %>PRs accepted.<% } %>

-Small note: If editing the Readme, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.
+Small note: If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.

 ## License